mahbubcubd/Smart-City-App/README.md

 # Smart-City-App
-This application was built for solving the problems of a city like garbage problem, broken road problem etc
+This app was built for solving the problems of a city like garbage problem, broken road problem etc.